aashishkoundinya/Weather-API-Discord-Bot/README.md

 **Prerequisites:**

 * A Discord server
+* A Bot created in Discord Developer Portal (https://discord.com/developers/applications)
-* A WeatherAPI account and API key (https://www.weatherapi.com/pricing.aspx)
+* A WeatherAPI account and API key (https://www.weatherapi.com)

 1. **Clone the repository:**